 It’s also crucial that your workers know how to maintain and store their PPE.
 They should be cleaned before and after use, removed and stored safely.
 Never underestimate the little things when it comes to safety.

-Wearing PPE isn’t enough if it is not worn properly.
+Wearing personal equipment protection isn’t enough if it is not worn properly.
 After all, all injuries are unnecessary especially at the workplace.

-Racking your brain to figure out where can you buy quality PPE?
+Racking your brain to figure out where can you buy quality safety shoes and PPE equipment?
 Boxter has the answer you’re looking for.
 We’ll protect you against potential hazards from your head to your toes!